 Housing requirements for reptiles include an appropriate enclosure and sources of light, heat, and water.
 Be sure to have the habitat completely ready and secure before bringing your pet home.

 Many reptiles appear nervous and insecure in captivity.
 This can be reduced by providing appropriate cage “furniture” and hiding spaces.
-Arboreal species (those that live in trees) should be provided with horizontal and vertical tree branches or other appropriate climbing material.
+Arboreal species (those that live in trees) should be given horizontal and vertical tree branches or other appropriate climbing material.
 Terrestrial species (those that live on the ground) usually require more horizontal space.
 Many terrestrial species, as well as those that like to dig or burrow, require hiding places such as boxes, tree trunks, rocks, or other objects.
 For some species, a solid black border painted on the glass wall 8 inches (20 centimeters) from the cage bottom provides added security.

 The humidity level necessary for a particular reptile also determines substrate choice.
 Cypress mulch can hold moisture and is resistant to mold.
 In contrast, corncob bedding is readily available but is expensive and subject to severe molding if wet.
 Mixtures of sand, peat moss, and soil hold moisture and allow burrowing.
 Sand or soil can also be used for a drier substrate.
-Smaller environments within an enclosure can provide increased humidity without creating high humidity levels in the entire cage.
+Smaller environments within an enclosure can provide areas of increased humidity without creating high humidity levels in the entire cage.

 Sand, potting soil, and leaf litters are adequate substrates for many species of lizards, turtles, and tortoises.
 Alfalfa pellets (common rabbit pellets) are also useful bedding for turtles and tortoises.
 The pellets are inexpensive and easy to clean—and they are nutritious if eaten!

 Aquatic turtles and crocodilians can be maintained on a combination of sand, gravel, and cement substrates if basking areas are provided.
-Gravel should be large enough so that it cannot be eaten.
+Gravel should be large enough that it cannot be eaten.

 Reptiles become inactive at lower temperatures.
-This is a normal seasonal event for many nontropical species, and it promotes the best conditions for reproduction and longterm physical well-being.
+This is a normal seasonal event for many nontropical species, and it promotes the best conditions for reproduction and long-term physical well-being.
 However, hibernation should never be attempted with an ill reptile because its immune system is not as strong during seasonal changes and lower temperatures.
-Tropical species may decrease their level of activity due to minor temperature changes, but they should not be hibernated.
+Tropical species may decrease their level of activity because of minor temperature changes, but they should not be hibernated.
 Temperature extremes and fast changes of temperature should be avoided.
 You should ask your veterinarian or the person from whom you obtained the reptile about the proper temperature range and seasonal hibernation requirements for your pet.

 The daily cycle of light and darkness, called the photoperiod, affects the behavior and physical functions of all animals.
 Photoperiod requirements for reptiles are based on daily and yearly activity cycles.
 For reptiles that come from areas with seasonal temperature changes, the photoperiod provides cues to ensure that reproduction occurs within the best environmental conditions.
 For tropical species, variations in the photoperiod are less important.
 Changes in photoperiod from about 10 hours of daylight for winter months to about 14 hours of daylight for summer months are common for many tropical and subtropical areas.
 Temperate areas experience changes in photoperiod ranging from about 8 hours of daylight during the winter to about 16 hours during the summer.

 Semiaquatic reptiles, those that naturally live and grow near and in water, must be able to submerge themselves completely in water.
 Feeding, reproduction, and social interaction occur under water in many species.
 Filtering and aerating the water helps lower the level of toxic organic wastes and disease-causing organisms.
-For salt-water species, the salinity (level of salt) in the water should be carefully monitored.
+For saltwater species, the salinity (level of salt) in the water should be carefully monitored.
 Water pH for some species of aquatic turtles may need to be adjusted to match their natural habitat.

 The nutritional requirements of reptiles are still being investigated.
 Most recommendations are based on experience and observation.
-The required levels of protein, carbohydrates, and fat in the diet are thought to be similar to those of mammals.

 Feeding behavior and digestion are related to the environmental temperature.
 Because reptiles have a lower metabolism than mammals and other “warm-blooded” animals, they feed less frequently.
 Humidity, light, food type, and the presence of other animals also affect feeding behavior.
 In turtles and some plant-eating lizards, the color of the food contributes to food acceptance; red and yellow are often preferred colors.
 Some reptiles become accustomed to certain foods and are unwilling to accept alternatives.
 Providing a variety of foods at each feeding, especially to younger reptiles, may lessen this problem.